bayespy/bayespy/INSTALL.rst

 * matplotlib (>=1.2)
 * h5py

+Ideally, a manual installation of these dependencies is not required and you can skip to the next section "Installing Bayespy".
+However, there are several reasons why the installation of BayesPy as described in the next section won't work because of your system.
+Thus, this section tries to give as detailed and robust a method of setting up your system such that the installation of BayesPy should work.

-A proper installation of these packages for Python 3 can be a bit tricky and you may refer to http://www.scipy.org/install.html for more detailed instructions about the SciPy stack.
+A proper installation of the dependencies for Python 3 can be a bit tricky and you may refer to http://www.scipy.org/install.html for more detailed instructions about the SciPy stack.
 If your system has an older version of any of the packages (NumPy, SciPy or matplotlib) or it does not provide the packages for Python 3, you may set up a virtual environment and install the latest versions there.
 To create and activate a new virtual environment, run

 .. code-block:: console

     virtualenv -p python3 --system-site-packages ENV
     source ENV/bin/activate

-If your system is properly set up, you may be able to install them from PyPI (a C compiler, Python development files, BLAS/LAPACK and other system files may be required).
-For instance, on Ubuntu (>= 12.10), you may install the dependencies for each package as:
+If you have relevant system libraries installed (C compiler, Python development files, BLAS/LAPACK etc.), you may be able to install the Python packages from PyPI.
+For instance, on Ubuntu (>= 12.10), you may install the required system libraries for each package as:

 .. code-block:: console